Hug: Group hug

 A group hug involves more than two people embracing each other by wrapping their arms around one another in order to physically express their bond with each other.
 A group hug has been found to be a useful tool in group therapy to cement a sense of cohesion among the participants after a session, although it may cause discomfort for group members who shy away from physical contact.

 Cuddling

-Cuddling is a related form of physical intimacy in which two people hold one another in each other's arms for an extended period of time.
+Cuddling is a related form of physical contact in which two or more people hold one another in each other's arms for an extended period of time.
 Cuddling can be with family members, friends or lovers.
 Similar to hugging, cuddling is a more affectionate and intimate embrace, normally done for a longer period of time (usually lasting from a few minutes to several hours).
 In contrast to hugging, which can often be a nonverbal greeting or parting tradition, cuddling is usually shared between two people who are lying down together or sitting somewhere in an intimate manner.
 Like hugging, cuddling makes the body release oxytocin, which has a variety of effects.
 In some cities around the United States, cuddling has evolved into a social activity, where individuals gather for the purpose of cuddling.